Parents never quite stop being parents, even when their children are paying their own bills and living their own lives.

 10. “Have you considered a different career?”

 Your parents might have a specific vision for your career path, and if you’re not following it, they won’t hesitate to express their disappointment.
 They might question your choices, suggest alternative careers, or even try to convince you to switch paths.
-It’s as if they don’t trust your judgment or believe in your passions.
+It’s as if they don’t trust your judgement or believe in your passions.

 11. “You’re not a child anymore.”